maindotmarcell/http-from-scratch/README.md

 ## Roadmap

 - Keeping connections alive and support for `Connection: close` headers
-- Support for common headers
+- Support for additional commonly used headers
-- Creating and fetching files